awslabs/mountpoint-s3/README.md

 ### Linux

-[FUSE for Linux] is available in most Linux distributions and usually called `fuse`.
+[FUSE for Linux] is available in most Linux distributions and usually called `fuse` or `fuse3` (this crate is compatible with both).
 To install on a Debian based system:

 ```sh
 sudo apt-get install fuse